 Toys that do not pose a choking hazard are allowed in the baby pool.

-Must be 48 inches tall.
+Riders must be 48 inches tall.

 Patrons are to go feet first, laying on their backs and one at a time down the slide.
-Failure to do so may result in an ejection from the slide area.

 Riders must exit the slide catch as quickly as possible and are not to wait on or attempt to catch another rider.

-No diving.
 Feet first entry only into the drop zone.

 Bathers must slide on their back, feet first and one at a time down the play structure slide.